Certification is the initial recognition of an individual who satisfies certain

 must hold primary pathway registration with the ARRT (or in some cases, NMTCB or

-ARDMS) in an appropriate discipline and document completion of specific clinical
+ARDMS) in an appropriate discipline and document completion of specific clinical experience requirements.

 Beginning January 1, 2016, candidates must also document completion of 16 hours of structured education.
 Learn more about